 There are seven key megatrends driving the future of enterprise IT.
 You can remember them all with the mnemonic acronym CAMBRIC, which stands for Cloud Computing, Artificial Intelligence, Mobility, Big Data, Robotics, Internet of Things, CyberSecurity.
 In this post we dive deeper into the trend of enhanced Cybersecurity.

-We can make a prediction with absolute certainty: In the future, cybersecurity will be like watching a rodeo.
-Sometimes the rider will ride and sometimes the rider will be thrown.
-We know there will be times when adversaries will surprise even the most well defended organizations.
+We can make a prediction with absolute certainty: In the future, there will be times when adversaries will surprise even the most well defended organizations.
 History just makes that totally clear.

 We can also say this about the future of cybersecurity: When organizations are led by leaders that care they can make a huge impact in mitigating risks.
 Cybersecurity professionals know how to configure existing technology in ways that raise costs for adversaries and can also engineer things to make it easier to spot when an adversary has been successful.
 Experienced professionals know how to mitigate risks in ways that reduce risks, but what is sometimes missing is support from the most senior executive and/or peers to the security leadership.
 If the executive team does not really care, the security program will be sub-optimized.
 That is just a fact.